jschuh23/jschuh23/README.md

 # Janelle Schuh

-I am a self-taught frontend web developer and designer.
+I am a self-taught frontend web developer.
 I have experience building mobile-first websites using Figma, semantic HTML, CSS, Sass and, most recently, JavaScript.
 Additionally, I have more than ten years of professional management experience which has enhanced my leadership skills, problem solving capabilities and written/verbal communication techniques.
 I enjoy collaborating in a team setting and can also effectively self-manage during independent projects.
 Overall, I am a highly-motivated, self-sufficient fast learner with a strong work ethic and am dedicated toward my new career pursuit.

 <br/>